patelanuj28/react-stm/README.md

 ```
  * NOTE: When switching between dev and production builds run ```gulp clean```.
  * To view the demo once the server is running, go to http://localhost:3000 and enter your STM credentials when prompted.
+ * To view the demo via the live-update server go to http://localhost:3001

 #Configuration
 To work, the server needs access to a SteelApp Traffic Manager to which it can make REST API requests.
 Before running the server, go to lib/constants.js and change STM_HOST to point to the IP address of your Traffic Manager.